-But continuous glue work is the sandpaper for the soul; it slowly erodes your soul and eats your motivation until that light in your eyes is gone, and what remains is an empty shell trapped in dreams of days long gone.
+But continuous glue work is like sandpaper for the soul; it slowly erodes your soul and eats your motivation until that light in your eyes is gone, and what remains is an empty shell trapped in dreams of the days long gone.

 It’s not OK to do the glue work day in, day out without having any insight or a say in the parts that need to be glued.

 It’s not OK to do the grunt work when you didn’t get to share the fun part, and it certainly not OK to be seen as auxiliary and never getting credit for your work.

 What we need is a simple rule: If you own it, you do the glue work.